How to Submit - Non-Fiction

 Silberman, Jeff: Jeff has a wide range of interests that include literary and upmarket fiction, narrative and prescriptive non-fiction, memoir, sports, humor, history, science, and technology.
 Interns applying to work with him would be asked to read and critique solicited and unsolicited submissions, critique and edit proposals, write pitch letters, pass letters, and reader’s reports, and research publishing and entertainment industry-related topics and personalities.
 Interns working with Jeff are also encouraged to generate ideas for books, and to identify talented writers in need of representation.
 Jeff sets up weekly conference calls with his interns so that everyone can discuss projects in development.
 Either an in-office or remote internship is fine.

-Weimann, Frank: Interns applying to work with Frank Weimann should read a variety of commercial and upmarket nonfiction, as his projects run the gamut from celebrity memoirs to military history to prescriptive business and lifestyle titles.
-Duties include reading and critiquing unsolicited, requested, and represented manuscripts and proposals; writing reader’s reports, rejection letters, and pitch letters; researching prospective clients and developing ideas for new projects; and performing the occasional administrative tasks.
-An in-office internship is preferred.
+Weimann, Frank: Interns applying to work with Frank Weimann should read a variety of commercial fiction and nonfiction, as his projects range from military histories to memoirs to YA fantasy series.
+Duties include reading and evaluating unsolicited, requested, and client manuscripts and proposals, and writing reader’s reports.
+Both in-office or virtual internships are acceptable.

 Everyone at Folio strongly believes that books can and do change lives, and that well-told stories make a difference in the world.
 We are the people who help bring an author’s vision to life, and help open readers’ eyes to new vistas, new experiences, and new perspectives.
 For Folio agents, our work is not a job - it’s a passion and an adventure we dive into every day.